lesmiskin/snowtux/README.md

 ---

 # Introduction
-An easy-to-understand 3D game engine, for **learning and experimenting**.
+An easy-to-understand 3D game engine, for *learning and experimenting*.
 Forking and hacking the code for your own project is also encouraged :)

 <img src="docs/screenshot.png" width="50%">

-**Note:** The engine is only designed to be buildable on Windows systems at the moment.
-The plan is to support Mac and Linux in the near future.
+**Note:** The engine is currently only buildable on Windows systems.

 # Getting Started